Nadi-System/nadi-book/src/devref/string_templates.md

 ## Advanced String Template with LISP {#advanced-string-template-with-lisp}

-Nadi Template string is useful when you want to represent node specific string, or file path in a network.
+NADI String Template is useful when you want to represent node specific string, or file path in a network.
 This is not as advanced as the formatted strings in python.
 But it can be used for complex situations based on the current functionality.